-As a counterpart to artists like Olafur Arnalds, Max Richter, Philip Glass, Johann Johannsson, My Beautiful Decay 1973 alias composer and pianist Carsten Bo Eriksen brings a fresh approach to the post-classical and neo-classical expression of our time, blending the rigour for the classical tradition with the experimental electronic music.
-He’s been working with the same musicians American Contemporary Music Ensemble (ACME) since 2015, and performed primarily in the US and in Europe.
-He’s been nominated for a Danish Music Award - Classical with his former ensemble Nordlys and won the first prize for best electronic music at the Danish Arts Foundation.
+Eriksen's music is often compared to that of Olafur Arnalds, Max Richter, Philip Glass, Brian Eno and Johann Johannsson, as he brings a fresh approach to post-classical and neo-classical music, combining the rigor of the classical tradition with experimental electronic music.
+He has worked with the American Contemporary Music Ensemble (ACME) since 2015, and has performed primarily in the US and Europe.
+Eriksen has been nominated for a Danish Music Award in the Classical category with his former ensemble Nordlys, and has won the first prize for best electronic music at the Danish Arts Foundation.